Structure, Functionality, and Bioceramics - Design Principles for High Performance

 def calculate_conversion(k, t):

-"""Calculate conversion rate at time t
+"""Calculate the conversion at time t

 Args: